 The test can be conducted in the English or French language.
 It is a 30-minute long test containing 20 multiple-choice and true or false questions.
 To pass, you need to get 15 questions right.

 The test is usually made in writing.
 However, for people with trouble reading and writing in English or French, an oral test is an available option.

 You will learn the results of your test immediately after you have taken it.
 If you pass the test and meet all citizenship requirements, you may be notified of the date of your citizenship ceremony at once.
-Alternatively, an email or a hard mail letter can be sent to you specifying the date and time of ceremony.
+Alternatively, an email or a hard mail letter can be sent to you specifying the date and time of the ceremony.

-The ceremony takes place within three months after the test, and is comprised of two important activities: you take the Oath of Citizenship and you get your citizenship certificate.
+The ceremony takes place within three months after the test and is comprised of two important activities: you take the Oath of Citizenship and you get your citizenship certificate.

 Didn’t Get It Right the First Time?

 You might be asking yourself a question about what happens to you if you fail the test.
 In that case, you will be scheduled for a second one.
 The second test will take place 4 to 8 weeks after the first one and maybe longer.